KyleJHarper/tyche/README.md

 ====
 Latest Changelog Entries

+**[2016-04-02]**
+*Released version 0.0.12 (0.0.11 exists, but I immediately thought of more things to test so I didn't update README for it).
+There are a few minor changes, but the big ones are memory optimization.*

+*First, jemalloc is now a requirement.
+It was literally a drop-in replacement that resulted in 20-40% better performance across the board.
+The glibc ptmalloc is fantastic, but this was simply better.
+The end.*

+*The other changes attempt to tell the hardware how to prefetch when navigating the list.
+Modern hardware can do this but signalling it seems to help it make better choices.
+I also added a ->buffer_id to the SkiplistNode structure.
+This results in an additional 8 bytes (4 for the bufferid_t, 4 padding) per node but prevents a dereference for each node (->buffer_id vs ->target->id).*

 **[2016-03-27]**
 *Released version 0.0.10 which changed list associations by merging everything into a single list and relying on buffer attributes for distinguishing compressed vs raw.
 Performance of the list has gone up by many factors (4-10x).*